fspoettel/blaupause/README.md

 #### /partials

-Contains wrappers for low-level partials. *Scripts* is the bottom-page script-block, *header* imports *nav* and is the page header, *footer* the footer.
-I decided to decouple the *scripts* from the layout so that one can easily add scripts per template.
+Contains wrappers for low-level partials. *Scripts* is the bottom-page script-block, *header* imports *nav* and is the page header, *footer* contains the page footer.
+I decided to decouple the *scripts* from the layout so that one can easily add scripts in a template.

 #### theme.yaml